jemmalmohamed/metashape-import-photos-by-polygon/readme.md

 # Python script for Metashape pro

-This scrpt are supported to be used in Metashape Pro v1.6.x
+This script are supported to be used in Metashape Pro v1.6.x
+# Functionality

 Automatically load photos by choosen polygon